 From Ohio History Central

 The Battle of Antietam was a battle during the Civil War.
 It was the climax of the Confederate Army of Northern Virginia's first invasion of the North, the states that remained part of the Union.

 The Battle of Antietam occurred near the town of Sharpsburg, Maryland.
 On September 16, 1862 Lee positioned his army on a ridge of hills on the outskirts of town.
 At this point, Lee commanded thirty thousand men.
 A significant portion of his army, under General Thomas "Stonewall" Jackson, was at Harper's Ferry, Virginia.
 Confederate forces had seized the city the day before.
 On the evening of September 16, the Union Army of the Potomac, under General George McClellan's command, arrived on the field.
 McClellan had twice as many men as his opponent.

 The battle began on September 17.
 The Union began an artillery barrage on the center of the Confederates' position.
-Northern soldiers then advanced towards the Confederates' left flank.
-As the Federals crossed a cornfield, Confederate infantry rose up and surprised the Northerners.
-McClellan ordered his infantry to withdraw and directed the Northern artillery to fire on the cornfield.
+Union soldiers then advanced towards the Confederates' left flank.
+As the Union soldiers crossed a cornfield, Confederate infantry rose up and surprised the Union soldiers.
+McClellan ordered his infantry to withdraw and directed the Union artillery to fire on the cornfield.
 The Union infantry advanced again, but the attack was repulsed.
 "Stonewall" Jackson had arrived on the battlefield but a significant number of his men had not.
 The struggle for the cornfield continued for the rest of the morning.
 Accounts vary, but in all likelihood, control of this area changed at least one dozen times in the course of the morning.
 While the struggle for the cornfield was occurring, Union General John Sedgwick led his division against the Confederate left flank.
-The Southerners launched a counterattack.
+The Confederates launched a counterattack.
 Sedgwick's men suffered a fifty percent casualty rate in this assault.